veg/autotune-data/README.md

 # AUTO-TUNE Data Repository

 This repository contains datasets utilized in the AUTO-TUNE manuscript for inferring HIV transmission clusters based on genetic distances.
-AUTO-TUNE employs a heuristic scoring approach to adaptively select a genetic distance threshold, aimed at preventing the formation of excessively large clusters while maximizing the insight into smaller, more meaningful clusters.

 ## Repository Structure